 As you can see, the letter labeling at the end of the line coincides with the rhyming sounds.
 You can make the end of line rhyme scheme whatever you want, for example, ABBA, AABA, or ABCC.
-The important part is that once you determine your rhyme scheme, you should organize the lines so they match the pattern.
+The important part is that once you determine your rhyme scheme, you should organize the lines so they match the pattern and general line length.

 Meter refers to the number of syllables per line and the pattern of how they are stressed.
 The stresses give the poem a rhythm that makes them seem as though they should be sung rather than spoken.
 Whatever number of syllables you chose and whatever rhythm you give the poem, they should remain consistent throughout the poem.

 A quatrain is a type of traditional rhyming short poem that is organized into four line stanzas.
 Stanzas are blocks of lines separated by a space or line break.
 They are the poetic equivalent of a paragraph in prose writing.
 Every four-line stanza has a rhyme scheme such as AABB, ABCB, or ABBA group of lines.
 The chosen rhyme scheme stays consistent throughout the poem.

 Sonnets are another traditional type of rhyming poem.
 It is an Italian form, including the terza.
 These contain 14 lines organized into a uniform rhyme scheme.
 What rhyme scheme is chosen is up to the writer.
 They can be done in couplets: AA BB CC DD EE FF GG; or in other varieties: ABCB DEFE GHIH JJ, or ABBA CDDC EFFE GG.